vial0ft/guestbook/README.md

 Intstruction:

 After import project on your computer, first of all, make sure you have PostgreSQL and it's working.
 Second, probably you haven't database and table in your Postgres.
-For creating, you need execute sql script  Create_guestbook_db_and_user_comments_table.sql in directory src/main/resources.
+For creating, you need execute shell script init_db.sh in directory src/main/resources/scripts.

 And then you can build this project.